HARISH20205/STS/README.md

 # Speech-Summarize

 This is a Flask-based web application that transcribes audio files or YouTube videos and provides summary of it
+# Speech-Summarize

+This is a Flask-based web application that transcribes audio files or YouTube videos and provides summary of it

 ## Features
 - Transcribes audio files or YouTube videos into text.